Voluntary Contributions at Work

-The P&C has also provided a grant of $11,600 (2 stages) to the PDHPE Department to: introduce new programs (chess, orienteering, tennis); staff development; orienteering workshops; and sports development.
+The P&C has also provided a grant of $11,600 (over 2 stages) to the PDHPE Department to: introduce new programs (chess, orienteering, tennis); staff development; orienteering workshops; and sports development.

 The P&C recognise that we have a diverse set of skills and talents in our parent community.

 The P&C's ‘Just One Thing' campaign identifies options for parents to assist and we thank you if you have already completed your ‘Just One Thing' form.
 Time is short and we are all busy with work and other school commitments, so if you cannot help, please consider providing goods or services or a financial contribution instead.

 The P&C funds the employment of a Uniform Shop Coordinator.
 While keeping prices as low as possible, profits from the sale of uniform items are provided to the P&C and used to support school projects and initiatives.
 Parents are encouraged to join in Volunteering at the Uniform Shop.

 P&C members have been active in identifying grant opportunities and preparing proposals for a range of environmental, well-being and infrastructure related programs and activities.
 The P&C has been successful in securing many grants that have provided important facilities and resources.

 - $1,000 to support a special ‘Grandparents Day' event.
 This funding was used to hold a ‘Tech Day' where grandparents were invited to visit the school and received advice from tech-savvy students on how to use their devices.